openframeworks/ofSite/documentation/types/ofRectangle.markdown

 _inlined_description: _

-Determines if another ofRectangle is within the ofRectangle.
+Determines if another ofRectangle is completely within the ofRectangle.

 Note that rectangles that share an edge with the ofRectangle are not considered within the rectangle and will return false.